 Length of Credit History

 Credit mix accounts for 10% of your credit score.
 Managing different types of financial accounts can be beneficial for credit scores.
+For example, having credit cards, installment loans (both secured and unsecured loans), a mortgage, auto loans, etc., may look better than a single option such as only credit cards.
 Borrowers should ideally have a mix of revolving credit and installment loans.

 Significant Credit Score Fluctuation May Be a Sign of Identity Theft